-Compared to the rest of the Silicon Valley market, the Hayward Park region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Silicon Valley market, the Hayward Park region has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 18 listings have come on the market, which means spaces most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 17% of the office spaces in the Hayward Park are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 39 listings have been listed, which means new availabilities are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 23% of the available space in the Hayward Park are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,960 sqft.
-Most buildings in this region are close to 4 floors.
-Most buildings in this region were built in 1975 and are Class B.
+The standard measurement for office space in this area is around 1,850 sqft.
+Most buildings in this market are approximately 5 floors.
+Most buildings in this market were built in 1975 and are Class B.